Operational clarity for daily work

 The 80/20 Rule in Maintenance

-Every hotel operates on the Pareto principle: 80% of all technical requests are solved with basic skills.
-Squeaky doors, burned-out bulbs, dripping faucets, wobbly furniture—none of this requires a specialist electrician or plumber.
-It requires a hotel maintenance technician.
+Every hotel runs on the Pareto principle: 80% of technical requests come down to basic skills.
+Squeaky doors, dead bulbs, dripping faucets, a wobbly table — none of it needs a specialist electrician or plumber.
+It needs a hotel maintenance technician.

 Request Category % of Total Volume Who Handles It